"

 Often, student projects begin as exploratory research.
 Because students don’t know as much about the topic area yet, their working questions can be general and vague.
 That’s a great place to start!
 An exploratory question is great for delving into the literature and learning more about your topic.
 For example, the question “what are common social work interventions for parents who neglect their children?” is a good place to start when looking at articles and textbooks to understand what interventions are commonly used with this population.
 However, it is important for a student research project to progress beyond exploration unless the topic truly has very little existing research.

 In my classes, I often read papers where students say there is not a lot of literature on a topic, but a quick search of library databases shows a deep body of literature on the topic.
-The skills you develop in Chapter 3 and Chapter 4 should assist you with finding relevant research, and working with a librarian can definitely help with finding information for your research project.
+The skills you develop in subsequent chapters should assist you with finding relevant research, and working with a librarian can definitely help with finding information for your research project.
 That said, there are a few students each year who pick a topic for which there is in fact little existing research.
-Perhaps, if you were looking at child neglect interventions for parents who identify as transgender or parents who are refugees from the Syrian civil war, less would be known about child neglect for those specific populations.
-In that case, an exploratory design would make sense as there is little, if any, literature about your specific topic.

 Descriptive research